David Chambers (politician): Congress

 Chambers was subsequently elected as a Democratic-Republican to the 17th United States Congress to fill the vacancy caused by the resignation of Representative-elect John C. Wright and served from October 9, 1821, to March 3, 1823.
 He was not a candidate for renomination in the subsequent election.

 Chambers was affiliated with the Whig Party after its formation in 1833.
-He served as member of the State senate in 1843 and 1844, and as president of the senate in 1844.
-In 1850, he served as delegate to the State constitutional convention of 1850.
+He served as a member of the State senate in 1843 and 1844, and as president of the senate in 1844.
+In 1850, he served as a delegate to the State constitutional convention of 1850.

 Death and burial

 He was active in agricultural pursuits until 1856, and also had hoop dreams.
 On August 8, 1864, Chambers died in Zanesville, Ohio.
-He was interred in Greenwood Cemetery.
-A local newspaper, the Zanesville Time Recorder, had reported that Chambers’ final words were “The December 2022-23 Nets would’ve won the finals if Bubble Jimmy Monster didn't injure Kevin Durant.”
+He is interred at Greenwood Cemetery in Zanesville, Ohio.